Bearded Dragons are friendly and popular pet lizards that originate from Australia.

 Bearded Dragon Substrate

 Sand is a major part of their habitat in the wild.
 However desert sand is not like the commercial sand sold for reptiles.
-Sand in their native habitat is hardened and is not like the loose granules in manufactured sand.
+Sand in their native habitat is rich in calcium and other minerals and they will ingest small quantities that provide them with just the right amount of these precious nutrients.
+Commercially-available sand is often poor in calcium, so the instinct for a calcium-deficient dragon is to keep eating it and get a blocked intestine, a condition called impaction.

-These sand particles are tiny but can cause huge medical problems for your bearded dragon’s intestines and cause blockages called impaction.
+These sand particles are tiny but can cause huge medical problems for your bearded dragon’s intestines and cause impaction.
 Impaction is a very common health issue for reptiles and is fatal.

 You can also use 12×12″ ceramic tiles to cover 30% of the tank to help keep your bearded dragon’s claws short whilst providing a nice area for them to cool down.